pytorch/pytorch/docs/source/notes/multiprocessing.rst

 .. note::

-    When a :class:`~torch.Tensor` is sent to another process, both the :attr:`~torch.Tensor` data and :attr:`torch.Tensor.grad` are going to be shared.
+    When a :class:`~torch.Tensor` is sent to another process, the :attr:`~torch.Tensor` data is shared.
+If :attr:`torch.Tensor.grad` is not ``None``, it is also shared.
+If :attr:`torch.Tensor.grad` is ``None``, it is not shared and each shared copy of the :class:`~torch.Tensor` accumulates separate gradients while training in their respective processes.

 This allows to implement various training methods, like Hogwild, A3C, or any others that require asynchronous operation.